dfgHiatus/VRCFaceTracking/README.md

 ## ⛓ External Modules

-Modules for Unity must be rebuilt with this assembly for netstandard2.1.
+Modules for Unity must be rebuilt with this assembly.
+Be sure to build assemblies with `net7.0`, `netstandard2.1`, and `net481`!

 Use the following modules to add support for other hardware, when using VRCFaceTracking in Unity: